-This program is available, with management approval, to all full-time career service and merit exempt employees who are receiving benefits.
-Employees may be granted up to 1 1/2 hours each workweek for exercising within the following conditions.

-- No more than 30 minutes a day up to three days each work week will be allowed. - 2.
-Employees shall request permission from their supervisors, in advance, to participate in this program. - 3.
-Each employee shall work with his/her immediate supervisor to decide the best time to participate in exercise activities.
+- A. This program is available, with management approval, to all full-time career service and merit exempt employees who are receiving benefits.
+Employees may be granted up to 1 1⁄2 hours each work week for exercising within the following conditions: - 1.
+No more than 30 minutes a day up to three days each work week will be allowed. - 2.
+Employees shall request permission from their supervisors, in advance, to participate in this program. - Each employee shall work with his/her immediate supervisor to decide the best time to participate in exercise activities.
 Exercise time shall only be used during approved scheduled normal work hours. - 4.
 Exercise time is not cumulative (time not used one day cannot be carried to the next day). - 5.
 Supervisors may revoke the exercise time allowed employees if it is used for purposes other than exercising or if it interferes with the employee's ability to accomplish work assignments. - 6.
-All employees must complete the attached "Employee Request for Exercise Release Time Form", for participation in this program.
-Any modifications to the schedule shall require a new authorization form signed by the immediate supervisor.
+All employees must complete the attached Employee Request for Exercise Release Time form for participation in this program.
+Any modifications to the schedule shall require a new authorization form signed by the immediate supervisor. - 7.
+DNR Law Enforcement exercise policy is covered in Lexipol DNR1033.